 The Biokot

-Supported by UNamur, the BioKot is the kot-à-projet (KàP) focused on environmental issues and in particular the greening of the Namur campus.
+Supported by UNamur, the BioKot is the kot-à-projet (KàP) turned towards environmental issues and in particular the greening of the Namur campus.
 The KàP offers activities such as building insect hotels or bird nesting boxes, making seedlings or cleanwalks.

 More info on the Facebook page.